 FreeKick—Parent-Sponsored Identity Monitoring and Credit Profile Building

-Safeguarding your and your child’s private information doesn’t have to take time and effort.
-FreeKick—offered by Austin Capital Bank—combines a Federal Deposit Insurance Corporation (FDIC)-insured deposit account with convenient credit profile building and identity monitoring services.
+Safeguarding your child’s private information—as well as your own—doesn’t have to take time and effort.
+Offered by Austin Capital Bank, FreeKick combines a Federal Deposit Insurance Corporation (FDIC)-insured deposit account with convenient credit profile building and identity monitoring services.

 FreeKick offers features designed to monitor, protect, and restore the identities of everyone in your family so you can rest assured your loved ones’ private information is secure.
 The service covers up to two adult parents and six children aged 0 to 25.